 Uniform coating with a liquid coating material requires good wetting.
 Surfactants as wetting agents to reduce the surface tension of the coating material are often used to achieve this end.
 Our semi-automatic or fully automatic tensiometers are used for the precision measurement of surface tension.

 Our tensiometers measure the efficiency of the surfactant used by means of the critical micelle concentration (CMC).
 This gives the concentration above which the surface tension does not reduce further; expensive overdosing can therefore be avoided by knowing this quantity.
-Our Force Tensiometer – K100 measures the CMC fully automatically and, optionally, with a large dilution range, thus guaranteeing high accuracy.
+Our Force Tensiometers can measure the CMC automatically and with a large dilution range, thus guaranteeing high accuracy.

 Surfactants with high mobility, which quickly reduce the surface tension, are needed on account of the frequently very fast production processes.
 Our mobile and stationary bubble pressure tensiometers measure the surface tension at surface ages down to a few milliseconds.
 The measurements indicate the time at which the required value of surface tension is reached.
 This enables surfactants to be selected and dosed to match the process speed.